Kidney Ureter And Suprarenal Gland Question And Answers

 • Superiorly: Anterior and posterior layers fuse above the suprarenal gland and become continuous with the diaphragmatic fascia

-• Inferiorly: Two layers run downwards along the ureter and merge with fascia iliaca and is open inferiorly.
+• Inferiorly: Two layers run downwards along the ureter and merge with fascia iliaca and are open inferiorly.

 • Perinephric Fat Of Kidney

-• It is a part of retroperitoneal fat
+• Perinephric Fat is a part of retroperitoneal fat

-• Found more on the posterior aspect of kidney.
+• Found more on the posterior aspect of the kidney.

 Question 4.
 What is Morrison’s parallelogram?
 And how is it drawn?